 Read More: Fall in North Carolina

-The amazing events keep people coming back at specific times, but the best things to do in Hendersonville throughout the year are here.
-All of them are mostly indoors, so these make great rainy day activities.
+The amazing events keep people coming back at specific times, but these are the best things to do in Hendersonville.
+All of them are mostly indoors, so these make great rainy-day activities.

 We love starting our visits to the area by stopping and parking downtown.
-In fact, we will mention a couple of things to do in Hendersonville in more detail shortly.
+We will mention a couple of things to do in Hendersonville in more detail shortly.

 However, we just wanted to spotlight the local businesses that form the heart of downtown, along with its top attractions.
 So here are a few that we loved!